-Getting to Know the 5 Aerobic Work Zones
+Getting to Know the 5 Heart Rate Training Zones

 Written by Holden Rethwill

-When we talk about aerobic exercise zones, what we are describing and measuring is the intensity at which your body is using its aerobic metabolism system to produce energy from fat and glycogen.
+When we talk about heart rate training zones, what we are describing and measuring is the intensity at which your body is using its aerobic metabolism system to produce energy from fat and glycogen.
 By being able to understand and control what one you are training in, you are able to better target your needs whether they be recovery, fat loss, or to cover 100 miles in your upcoming race.

-Let’s do a quick review of the 5 Aerobic Work Zones to give you a little background and theory on why your training plan should include workouts in all five zones, not just your favorite fun-zones.
+Let’s do a quick review of the 5 Heart Rate Training Zones to give you a little background and theory on why your training plan should include workouts in all five zones, not just your favorite fun-zones.

 50-60% of Heart Rate Max